-- 7.11 Feedback was received during the Panel's visits to NPAs that its determination that up to two NPA Committee Chairs could receive a senior salary could be restrictive in the NPAs discharging their governance requirements. - 7.12 The Panel allows principal councils greater flexibility to apply for specific or additional senior salaries that do not fall within the current Remuneration Framework.
+- 7.10 Feedback was received during the Panel's visits to NPAs that its determination that up to two NPA Committee Chairs could receive a senior salary could be restrictive in the NPAs discharging their governance requirements. - 7.11 The Panel allows principal councils greater flexibility to apply for specific or additional senior salaries that do not fall within the current Remuneration Framework.
 The Panel extends this provision to NPAs as reflected in the following principles: - a.
 Applications will have to be approved by the authority as a whole (this cannot be delegated) prior to submission to the Panel. - b.
 There must be clear evidence that the post/posts have additional responsibility demonstrated by a description of the role, function and duration. - c.
-Each application will have to indicate the timing for a formal review of the role to be considered by the authority as a whole. - 7.13 The Panel has made the following determinations:
+Each application will have to indicate the timing for a formal review of the role to be considered by the authority as a whole. - 7.12 The Panel has made the following determinations:

-Determination 16: The basic salary for NPA ordinary members shall be £3,735.
+Determination 19: The basic salary for NPA ordinary members shall be $\pounds 3,735$ .

-Determination 17: The senior salary of the Chair of an NPA shall be £12,435.
+Determination 20: The senior salary of the Chair of an NPA shall be £12,435.

-Determination 18: An NPA senior salary can be paid to a Deputy Chair and up to two committee Chairs where there is significant and sustained responsibility.
-This can be paid at either of the following levels to be decided by the authority to reflect the appropriate responsibility £7,435 or £6,135.
+Determination 21: A NPA senior salary can be paid to a Deputy Chair and up to two committee Chairs where there is significant and sustained responsibility.
+This can be paid at either of the following levels to be decided by the authority to reflect the appropriate responsibility $\pounds7,435$ or $\pounds6,135$ .

-Determination 19: The Panel has determined to include a provision for NPAs to apply for specific or additional senior salaries that do not fall within the current Remuneration Framework.
+Determination 22: NPAs can apply for specific or additional senior salaries that do not fall within the current Remuneration Framework.

-Determination 20: Members must not receive more than one NPA senior salary.
+Determination 23: Members must not receive more than one NPA senior salary.

-Determination 21: An NPA senior salary is paid inclusive of the NPA basic salary and must reflect significant and sustained responsibility.
+Determination 24: A NPA senior salary is paid inclusive of the NPA basic salary and must reflect significant and sustained responsibility.

-Determination 22: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.
+Determination 25: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.